Imperial Hero

 Imperial Hero is a free-to-play, massively multiplayer online role-playing game (MMORPG) developed by the Bulgarian game production company Imperia Online JSC.
 The game was originally launched in 2009 after a year of conceptual and gameplay development.
 Imperial Hero is translated into 27 languages.
 In 2015 Imperia Online JSC released the remake of the role-playing game - Imperial Hero II, launched for Android, Facebook and web.
-In 2017 the game is published by Destiny Development in Russia.

 Gameplay

 Imperial Hero is a cross-platform game, based on the fictional Ayarr Empire, composed of 32 provinces.
 Players have to register at a website in order to join the game.
 Upon creation, the player's character is assigned one of three factions within the empire - Haroda, Farolin and Sonoria, which are in conflict with each other, and by extension the player is in conflict with other players PvP.

 Players choose between three types of "hero" - ranger, warrior and mystic - with respective strengths and weaknesses.
 The heroes in the game win experience points by defeating foes – humanoids or monsters.
 The hero has a personal profile and can acquire titles on a weekly basis, which may offer bonuses.
 Players are encouraged to team up in a "Guild" and help each other in order to survive and prosper in the Ayarr Empire environment.
 The players control their hero which is the leader of their party of up to 5 mercenaries.
 Heroes and mercenaries can be specialized in one of 6 classes, which have different spells and abilities.
 Also, each member of the party can be equipped with items, which improve their attributes and make them stronger.
 By defeating foes and completing quests, the party gains experience and increases its level, which unlocks more skills and opportunities.